Kitchen Design Trends

 The popularity of grey kitchens took hold in a big way from 2014 onwards, and we are still seeing a huge demand for this palette.
 Easy on the eye, and easy to match with the rest of an interior -including vibrant or plain colours – it makes sense that grey works so well.
 Our grey kitchen door collections evolve every year with new textures, materials and different shades of grey; ensuring there’s something for everyone.
 Along with grey finishes, warm neutral tones have also soared in popularity.
 Cashmere has always proved one our most popular choices as a refreshing alternative to white, but in 2017 our new Taupe kitchen door became a strong contender.
 Matt wood kitchens have also made a comeback within the last few years.
 They are stylish, yet warm, and currently on trend as accents for framing furniture, or else as decorative wall and inset furniture shelving.

 Also consistent with the Urban theme, darker colours are becoming much more prevalent for kitchens.
-Black kitchens are on the rise and great for creating a sense of drama, whilst dark inky blue tones also make an impressive statement- LWK Kitchens have experienced significant demand for this colour in in our popular Shaker kitchen style.
-Blue was the go-to colour of 2017 but likely this will continue for some time to come as it is timeless, elegant and at the same time very contemporary.
+Black kitchens are trending in 2019, and great for creating a sense of drama, whilst dark inky blue tones also make an impressive statement- LWK Kitchens have experienced significant demand for this colour in in our popular Shaker kitchen style.
+Blue was the go-to colour of 2017 but likely this will continue as it is timeless, elegant and at the same time very contemporary.

 Whilst handleless kitchens are set to stay, there has been a huge rise in the use of ornately decorative kitchen handles and taps, particularly in copper, bronze and rose gold.
 These stand out beautifully against matt kitchen doors, modern Shaker doors, or else a copper tap on a white Carrara worktop.
 And metallics aren’t limited to handles and taps but decorative elements such as oversized pendant lights, ornaments, or even copper saucepans all look great set against natural finishes.